Rouse Hill

 Rouse Hill (/ˈɹauz/) is a suburb of Sydney, in the state of New South Wales, Australia.
 Rouse Hill is located in the Hills District, 43 kilometres north-west of the Sydney central business district and 19 kilometres north-west of the Parramatta central business district.
 It is in the local government areas of The Hills Shire and City of Blacktown.
-Rouse Hill Town Centre is at the heart of the suburb, which contains a busy Town Square.

 History

-Rouse Hill encompasses what was originally known as the Village of Aberdour along with the area that became known as 'Vinegar Hill' following the convict rebellion of 1804.
+Rouse Hill (sometimes named Rouse's Hill in older sources) encompasses what was called the Village of Aberdour along with the area that became known as 'Vinegar Hill' following the convict rebellion of 1804.

+Rouse Hill is noteworthy in Australian history as the site of the main battle during an Irish convict rebellion, known as the Castle Hill rebellion or the 'Second Battle of Vinegar Hill'.

+Pre-European colonisation

+The area now called Rouse Hill was originally home to the Bediagal people of the Dharug nation.
+There have been archeological excavations in Rouse Hill which have discovered silcrete stone tools.
+The closest natural silcrete deposits are in nearby Riverstone and along Plumpton Ridge in Schofields.
+Trends identified across the archeological sites in Rouse Hill indicate that the people in the area preferred to be in elevated sections in the lower part of valleys.
+Here they would've still received sun in winter, but would have been sheltered from winds, and far enough away from creeks to avoid mosquitoes.